imbue-ai/untitled-ai.github.io/_posts/2020-08-24-understanding-self-supervised-contrastive-learning.md

 tags: self-supervised machine-learning contrastive byol batch-norm

 author:
-- Abe Fetterman
+- <a href="https://github.com/abefetterman">Abe Fetterman </a> (<a href="mailto:abe@qandabe.com">email</a>)
-- Josh Albrecht
+- <a href="http://joshalbrecht.com/">Josh Albrecht</a> (<a href="mailto:joshalbrecht@gmail.com">email</a>)
 ---

 # Summary

-Unlike prior work in self-supervised learning like SimCLR and MoCo, the recent work [Bootstrap Your Own Latent](http://arxiv.org/abs/2006.07733) (BYOL) demonstrates a state of the art method for self-supervised learning of image representations without an explicitly contrastive loss function.
-BYOL simplifies training by removing the need for negative examples in the loss function.
-We highlight two surprising findings from our research:
+Unlike prior work like SimCLR and MoCo, the recent paper [Bootstrap Your Own Latent](http://arxiv.org/abs/2006.07733) (BYOL) from [DeepMind](https://deepmind.com/) demonstrates a state of the art method for self-supervised learning of image representations without an explicitly contrastive loss function.
+This simplifies training by removing the need for negative examples in the loss function.
+We highlight two surprising findings from our work on reproducing BYOL:

 **(1) BYOL generally performs no better than random when batch normalization is removed, and**